pytorch/tutorials/recipes_source/distributed_comm_debug_mode.rst

                     *c10d_functional.all_reduce: 1
     """

 All users have to do is wrap the code running the model in CommDebugMode and call the API that they want to use to display the data.
 One important thing to note is that the users can use a noise_level arguement to control how much information is displayed to the user.
-You can see what each noise_level will display to the user.
+The information below shows what each noise level displays

 | 0. prints module-level collective counts
 | 1. prints dTensor operations not included in trivial operations, module information
 | 2. prints operations not included in trivial operations
 | 3. prints all operations

 In the example above, users can see in the first picture that the collective operation, all_reduce, occurs once in the forward pass of the MLPModule.
 The second picture provides a greater level of detail, allowing users to pinpoint that the all-reduce operation happens in the second linear layer of the MLPModule.

 Below is the interactive module tree visualization that users can upload their JSON dump to: